-Basic life support refers to the assistance professional first responders give to victims with an obstructed airway, respiratory distress and those with cardiac arrest.
-These skills require the knowledge of CPR (cardiopulmonary resuscitation), AED (automated defibrillator) skills and knowledge of relieving airway obstruction.
+Basic life support refers to the assistance professional first responders give to victims with an obstructed airway, respiratory distress, cardiac arrest, and other medical emergency situations.
+These skills require the knowledge of CPR (cardiopulmonary resuscitation), AED (automated defibrillator) skills, and knowledge of relieving airway obstruction.
 We often hear about these medical abbreviations.
 But how about ABC (Airway Breathing Circulation)?
 What does it mean, and how is it related to CPR and BLS?

 A is for Airway Management.
-Rescuers should use mouth to mouth ventilation, bag mask ventilation or mouth to mask ventilation until an advanced airway is in place.
-For adults, each 30 chest compressions should be followed by two rescue breaths (30:2), while for infants 15 chest compressions alternate with two rescue breaths (15:2).
+Rescuers should use mouth-to-mouth ventilation, bag-mask ventilation, or mouth-to-mask ventilation until an advanced airway is in place.
+For adults, each 30 chest compressions should be followed by two rescue breaths (30:2), while for infants, 15 chest compressions alternate with two rescue breaths (15:2).

-Mouth-to-mouth rescue breathing A pocket or bag mask should always be given priority when doing mouth to mouth ventilation as it lowers the risks of transmitting infections.
-Mouth to mouth ventilation provides 17% oxygen which is normally expelled during normal breathing.
+Mouth-to-mouth rescue breathing A pocket or bag mask should always be given priority when doing mouth-to-mouth ventilation as it lowers the risks of transmitting infections.
+Mouth-to-mouth ventilation provides 17% oxygen which is usually expelled during normal breathing.
 This oxygen level is sufficient to keep the victim alive and maintain normal body functions.

 In most cases, respiratory arrest precedes cardiac arrest.
-If you are able to identify the signs of respiratory arrest, you are more likely to prevent the occurrence of cardiac arrest.
+Therefore, if you can identify the signs of respiratory arrest, you are more likely to prevent the occurrence of cardiac arrest.
 Wherever the victim has a pulse but no signs of breathing, start rescue breathing immediately.

 How to Perform Rescue Breathing?

 Early initiation of basic life support improves the chances of survival of cardiac arrest victims.
-It is important to recognize the symptoms of cardiac arrest.
+It is essential to recognize the symptoms of cardiac arrest.
 The victim might collapse and fall unconscious.
-However prior to this, they may experience light-headedness, chest pain or discomfort, shortness of breath and difficult breathing.
+However, before this, they may experience light-headedness, chest pain or discomfort, shortness of breath, and difficult breathing.

 Quick administration of CPR provides better chances of survival.
 The CPR procedure differs depending on age.
-The depth of chest compressions for infants, children and adults differs.
-High quality CPR is critical for the survival of the victim.
+The depth of chest compressions for infants, children, and adults varies.
+High-quality CPR is critical for the survival of the victim.

 The Automated Defibrillator (AED)